 Doctors often jump to aggressive fertility medications or give the couple the option of IVF if they are not able to conceive on their own naturally.
 It seems like there should be a better way, right?
 So if you have been diagnosed with infertility for unknown reasons, what should you do?
 Let’s start by taking a good look at daily lifestyle and eating habits and then what we can do naturally to prepare for pregnancy.

 The great thing about herbs and natural therapies is that the focus is on bringing the body back into balance.
-With unexplained infertility there are couple of areas you can look into.
+With unexplained infertility, there are a few areas you can look into.
 A simple program to follow is outlined below.

 Nutritional Status: Eat a Fertility Diet

 Having a nutritional deficiency can cause the menstrual cycle to become imbalanced, may cause a lack of beneficial hormones to be produced, contribute to poor sperm count and health or cause the body to lack overall health.
-For example iron is necessary for ovulation.
+For example, iron is necessary for ovulation.
 Calcium is vital to healthy menstruation.
-And folic acid is required prior to conception to prevent birth defects in the baby.
-Vitamin C is essential for sperm health.
+Folic acid is required prior to conception to prevent birth defects in the baby and Vitamin C is essential for sperm health.

-Changing the diet should always be the first thing anyone with unexplained infertility should do.
-Keep a journal of everything you eat a day, what areas are lacking?
+Changing the diet should always be the first thing anyone with unexplained infertility focuses on.
+Keep a journal of everything you eat a day; what areas are lacking?